tailorvj/hello-clasp/README.md

 ## Create a test deployment and test on an existing Slides presentation

 Open the Deploy menu and create a test deployment for an Editor add-on, on an existing Slides presentation.

+## Change log

+### version 0.0.7 - Integrating Google Drive

+* Added instructions for error throwing and handling.
+* Added error related functionality to sidebar and AppsScript

+### version 0.0.6 - Throwing and handling errors

+* Added instructions for error throwing and handling.
+* Added error related functionality to sidebar and AppsScript

+### version 0.0.5 - create a simple dialgo

+* Added instructions for creating a dialog.
+* Added to the src: dialog related functions and dialog.html

+### version 0.0.4 - create a simple sidebar

+* Added instructions for creating a sidebar.
+* Added to the src: sidebar functions and sidebar.html

+### Version 0.0.3

+* Added learn folder with instructions and code you can copy/paste in your environment
+* Updated README